 Though the program was born out of the COVID-19 crisis, we discovered it is an on-going need for many seniors, and we do not anticipate the need or the program going away.
 You can help us with continuing this much needed program.
 Donations can be made by mail or through the donation options on this website.

 During the height of the pandemic we were consistently purchasing groceries for over 40 seniors/week with an average weekly expense of about $500.
 As things have settled down, we are still serving an average of 26 seniors per week at a weekly cost of about $250.
 It may not seem like a lot, but it adds up – $13,000 to fund it for a full year.

 - $500 would fully sponsor one senior adult for a year.

 - $250 would provide for a week of supplemental groceries for the program

 - $40 would provide for one senior for a month (actually $41.67, but you can round it off); consider a monthly donation.

 - $10 would take care of one senior for a week ($9.69 rounded up).

 - If you know of a company that is offering grants for helping with feeding people in need during the COVID pandemic, please contact us so that we can approach them about fully funding our senior program.

 If you would like to help, please consider a donation directly to this cause, or to our general fund so that we can continue to meet needs like this in conjunction with local senior centers, the Regional Food Bank, and other agencies.

+We have a number of volunteers who are senior adults.
+They help us with projects by stuffing envelopes, filling bags of toys for disaster relief, and in many other ways.
 We appreciate our senior volunteers, including Ms Bertha, who makes a quilt for us to auction each year as a fund-raiser for our ministry.